 earth will never believe in God; that will always be true.
 Therefore, we who

-are the minority who believe will be persecuted.
-We will be made to feel less
+are the minority who believe will be persecuted, made to feel less

-happens in the political arena.
-They may be a viable segment of society and
+happens in the political arena, being a viable segment of society, but those who

 truly believe in Jesus Christ will not experience a sense of nobility in this